Best Food In Chinatown New York City

 Fried rice is a classic Chinese dish that’s often served as a side dish.
 The rice is typically stir-fried with eggs, vegetables, and your choice of protein.

-TRENDING: Best Chinese Food In Chinatown New York City
+TRENDING: Best Food In Chinatown New York

 9. Bubble Tea 🍹